jackfruittt/jackfruittt-2D_Gaussian_Surfel_Splatting_Unity/README.md

-# 2D Gaussian Surfel Splatting (Unity)
+# Streaming RGB-D Splat Primitives in Unity

-A method for rendering a live RGB-D point cloud in Unity as oriented Gaussian disks (surfels) rather than points.
-Each depth pixel is drawn as a small disk lying on the local surface, which fills the inter-point gaps and gives a more continuous surface than a raw point cloud.
+A comparison of rendering primitives for a live RGB-D point cloud in Unity: plain points, flat quads, camera-facing billboards, and surface-oriented 2D Gaussian surfels.
+Each depth pixel is turned into a primitive every frame, straight from the sensor data, and the primitives are compared on visual completeness and render cost.

 This repository documents the approach and results; the source is not published.

 ### Motivation

-Streamed point clouds become sparse at close range and oblique viewing angles: the points separate and the surface reads as gaps.
-Replacing each point with a surface-aligned disk covers those gaps, so the surface stays continuous from off-axis viewpoints where a plain point stream degrades.
+This started as a 2D Gaussian surfel renderer.
+Streamed point clouds go sparse at close range and at oblique angles (the points separate and the surface reads as gaps), and orienting a small disk to the local surface looked like the way to keep it continuous.
+As more of the literature came into view, the question turned comparative rather than advocative: how much does the choice of primitive actually matter for live RGB-D, and is the surface-oriented surfel worth its cost over simpler options?
+That comparison is what this repo documents.

 ### Scope

-Surfel splatting in the classical (EWA) sense.
-Each splat is a flat 2D Gaussian on the surface, derived directly from the depth and colour frames.

-This is not the trained 2DGS / 3DGS used for novel-view synthesis: nothing is optimised, there is no network and no spherical harmonics.
-Position, size, orientation and colour are taken from the sensor data.
-"2D" refers to the planar disk primitive, as opposed to a volumetric 3D Gaussian.
+Every primitive is generated directly from the depth and colour frames, per frame, with no training, no network, no spherical harmonics, and no per-scene optimisation.
+This is the live, sensor-driven regime, not the trained novel-view-synthesis regime that 3DGS / 2DGS target.
+"2D Gaussian" here means the planar disk primitive (a flat 2D Gaussian on the surface), as opposed to a volumetric 3D Gaussian.

+### Background

+The link between billboards and 2D Gaussian splats is already recognised in the literature.
+Weiss & Bradley's *Gaussian Billboards* (DisneyResearch, 2024) and Svitov et al.'s *BBSplat* both note that a 2DGS primitive is essentially a billboard, a flat oriented scaled 2D quad, with a Gaussian-modulated opacity, and extend 2DGS with per-splat textures.
+Those are trained, offline reconstruction methods aimed at novel-view-synthesis quality.
+This project sits in the opposite corner: no training, real-time, fed by a live depth sensor.
+It borrows the primitives, not the optimisation, and asks which one is actually worth using in that streaming setting.

 ## Pipeline